Skip to Main Content

 Ependymomas grow from cells that line the fluid-filled ventricles of the brain and central canal of the spinal cord.

-In children, about 75% of ependymomas occur in the posterior fossa region of the brain, but they can also develop in other areas of the central nervous system (CNS).
-Depending on the location of the tumor, different parts of the CNS may be affected including the:
+In children, about 75% of ependymomas are in the posterior fossa region of the brain.
+This space near the base of the skull contains the cerebellum and brain stem.
+But ependymomas can also form in other areas of the central nervous system (CNS).

 • Cerebrum